golovewkin/react-materialUI-firebase-starter/README.md

 7. Users can login via email or with a Google account
 8. Reset password functionality
 9. Landing page template
+10. Now it uses Firebase as a db, but there could be any requests to any DB via HTTP etc...

 Steps to launch the project:
 1. Clone the project